Ydrnan/qp_plugins_damour/orbital_optimization/README.md

 qp run optimization
 ```

-The results are stored in the file "result_orbital_optimization.dat",
+The results are stored in the file "result_opt.dat",
 with the following format:
 (1) (2) (3) (4)
 1: Number of determinants in the wf,